 The estate changed hands in 1587, in 1590 and again in 1617 when Richard Willis became the owner.
 John Harrison of Balls Park, MP for Lancaster, bought the land in 1637 and built the first house and the estate eventually became a manor farm.

 In the mid-nineteenth century the land was broken up and sold.
 A woodyard was constructed, together with Priory Street and St.John's Road (later St.John's Street) and attendant housing.
-In addition, a new Catholic Church and convent were established, a fitting tribute to the land's heritage.
-The church remains to this day but the convent has now become flats.
+In addition, a new Catholic Church, primary and convent schools were established, a fitting tribute to the land's heritage.
+The church remains to this day but the primary school has moved to North Road and the building now a church hall.
+The convent school moved to Hertingfordbury in the 1950s, with the buildings becoming flats.

 History Of Hertford by Dr.F.M.Page (1959), published by Hertford Town Council and available from Hertford Museum.